junxit/us-congress-bills-114/metadata.md

 - 2016-05-10 — Reported (Amended) by the Committee on Veterans' Affairs.
 H. Rept.
 114-546, Part I.
 - 2016-05-10 — Reported (Amended) by the Committee on Veterans' Affairs.
 H. Rept.
 114-546, Part I.
 - 2016-05-10 — The title of the measure was amended.
 Agreed to without objection.
+- 2016-05-11 — Received in the Senate and Read twice and referred to the Committee on Veterans' Affairs.